rdodev/jsFormation/README.md

 Now with much better testing and coverage!

-Roadmap (as of 2014-04-04)
+Roadmap (as of 2015-02-17)
 ===========

+ - [ ] Update to _not_ use Yeoman and related generators
+ - [ ] Upgrade to Angular 1.3
+ - [ ] Upgrade to Bootstrap 3
- * Get user-data working and iron out other AWS bugs.
+ - [ ] Get user-data working and iron out other AWS bugs.
- * Support for OpenStack Heat templates.
+ - [x] Support for OpenStack Heat templates (this has been spun off to its own project: https://heat.foundry.rocks)

 What AWS products does this application cover?
 ===========